John le Carré: Early life and education

-David John Moore Cornwell was born on 19 October 1931 in Poole, Dorset, England, son of Ronald Thomas Archibald (Ronnie) Cornwell (1905–1975), and Olive Moore Cornwell (née Glassey, 1906–1989).
-His older brother, Tony (1929–2017), was an advertising executive and county cricketer (for Dorset), who later lived in the United States.
-His younger half-sister was the actress Charlotte Cornwell (1949–2021), and his younger half-brother, Rupert Cornwell (1946–2017), was a former Washington bureau chief for The Independent.
+David John Moore Cornwell was born on 19 October 1931 in Poole, Dorset, England, son of Ronald Thomas Archibald Cornwell (Ronnie Cornwell), and Olive Moore Cornwell (née Glassey).
+His older brother, Tony, was an advertising executive and county cricketer (for Dorset), who later lived in the United States.
+His younger half-sister was the actress Charlotte Cornwell, and his younger half-brother, Rupert Cornwell, was a former Washington bureau chief for The Independent.
 Cornwell had little early memory of his mother, who had left their family home when he was five years old.
 His maternal uncle was Liberal MP Alec Glassey.
 When Cornwell was 21 years old, Glassey gave him the address in Ipswich where his mother was living; mother and son reunited at Ipswich railway station, at her written invitation, following Cornwell's initial letter of reconciliation.

 Cornwell's father – who escaped from his "orthodox but repressive upbringing" as son of "a respectable nonconformist bricklayer who became a house builder and mayor of Poole" – had been jailed for insurance fraud and was a known associate of the Kray twins.
 The family was continually in debt.
 The father–son relationship has been described as "difficult".
 The Guardian reported that Le Carré recalled that he had been "beaten up by his father and grew up mostly starved of affection after his mother abandoned him at the age of five".
 Rick Pym, a scheming con man and the father of A Perfect Spy protagonist Magnus Pym, was based on Ronnie.
 When his father died in 1975, Cornwell paid for a memorial funeral service but did not attend, a plot point repeated in A Perfect Spy.